From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Classifying Keys and Transitions

 \subsection{Non-IETF Prescriptions: Emergency Key Transitions}

 In addition to the above guidance from RFCs, other prior work by Wang~\etal~\cite{wang2014emergency} proposed an approach for conducting emergency key transitions.
 There, the authors present 10~candidate process prescriptions for emergency key transitions, which are distinct from conventional RFC guidance.
-Without judgment of the efficacy of those presented processes, Table~\ref{tab:feature-vector-w-emerg} illustrates the versatility of using our proposed key transition anatomy and classification methodology.
-Due to space limitations, we only include Emergency~Transitions 2 and 3.

-It is noteworthy that this prior work considers keys transitions to stand-by keys (which are envisioned to be perpetually present before the emergencies).
-This, therefore, does not precisely specify the \emph{TotalDuration} threshold, but suffices to make the ``extended'' duration feature a \emph{necessary} detectable discriminator in these emergency transitions' classification.
+It is noteworthy that this prior work considers keys transitions to stand-by keys which are envisioned to be perpetually present before the emergencies.
+This, therefore, does not precisely specify the \emph{TotalDuration} threshold, but suffices to make the ``extended'' duration feature a necessary detectable discriminator in these emergency transitions classification.
 Table~\ref{tab:feature-vector-w-emerg} shows how the timing constraints detailed in that work can be used to classify and detect these events specified by our anatomy and transition methodology, just as with RFC guidance.
+Due to space limitations, we only include Emergency~Transitions~2 and 3.

-In addition, aspects of that work use features of our anatomy and our model of key life cycles that the RFC processes did not (specifically, the TotalDuration and relative ages).
-For example, the specification requires remaining keys to be \emph{newer} (a feature of our behavior-based classification, below in Section~\ref{sec:behavior-class}).
-Additionally, \emph{ZSK~Emergency~2} mandates the feature-set of the behavior-based classification \emph{Multi-Signatures} (described below, in Section~\ref{sec:behavior-class}), and \emph{ZSK~Emergency~4} requires \emph{Cutover}s.
+Additionally, aspects of that work use features of our anatomy and our model of key life cycles that the RFC processes did not (specifically, the TotalDuration and relative ages).
+For example, the specification requires remaining keys to be \emph{newer} (see \textit{relative ages} in~\autoref{sec:key-trans-anat}), \emph{ZSK~Emergency~2} mandates the feature-set of the behavior-based classification \emph{Multi-Signatures} (described below, in Section~\ref{sec:behavior-class}), and \emph{ZSK~Emergency~4} requires \emph{Cutover}s.

-In summary, using the prior work's prescription, we detected 49,894 emergency ZSK transitions (20,919 that were transitioning \emph{back} or \emph{aborting} transitions to older or same age keys), and 1,780,984 emergency KSK transitions (149,406 transitioning \emph{back} or \emph{aborting} to older or same age keys).
+In summary, using the prescriptions of prior work, we detected 49,894 emergency ZSK transitions (20,919 that were transitioning \emph{back} or \emph{aborting} transitions to older or same age keys), and 1,780,984 emergency KSK transitions (149,406 transitioning \emph{back} or \emph{aborting} to older or same age keys).